-Table 4 lists most components of U.S. assistance to sub-Saharan Africa, and indicates that in FY2002, over \$2 billion will go to the region.
-However, the full total of assistance to the region is higher than this, though problematic to calculate.
-Additional amounts of aid reach Africa through a variety of indirect channels, including U.S. contributions to the regular budgets of U.N. agencies active in Africa, such as the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
+Moreover, the full total of assistance to Africa in each of the years listed below is higher than the total shown, though problematic to calculate, due to indirect assistance to Africa through various channels.
+These include aid reaching the region through U.S. contributions to the regular budgets of U.N. agencies active in Africa, such as the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 (For further information, see CRS Issue Brief IB86116, U.N.
 System Funding: Congressional Issues.)
+The principal channel of indirect aid is the World Bank's IDA, discussed above.
+Africa also benefits from the HIV/AIDS programs of the Centers for Disease Control and Prevention of the Department of Health and Human Services and U.S. contributions to the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+(See CRS Report RS21181, HIV/AIDS International Programs: Appropriations, FY2002-2004.)

-The principal channel of indirect aid is through the World Bank's IDA, and as noted above, this aid could be calculated at \$386.6 million in FY2001.
-Meanwhile, the Centers for Disease Control and Prevention of the Department of Health and Human Services is supporting HIV/AIDS programs in Africa.
-FY2002 spending will also be boosted by OFDA response to the volcanic eruption affecting Goma in the Democratic Republic of the Congo.
-These additions would yield an FY2002 total for aid to Africa of well above \$2 billion.
+Table 4: Assistance Designated for Africa

-Table 4: Assistance Designated for Africa (\$ millions)
+(\$ millions)